send an email to 5 Balconi Bed&Breakfast Click to go back to the top Credits page Validate HTML Validate CSS

 Catania is Sicily's most interesting and intriguing city, dating back to Greek colonization in the 8th century BC, it lies at the base of the great volcano Mount Etna and is lapped by the crystal waters of the Ionian Sea.

-An elegant and lively baroque city, it was re-built after the 1669 eruption and subsequent earthquake of 1693, almost entirely out of lava rock.
+An elegant and lively baroque city, ("the Milan of the south") it was re-built after the 1669 eruption and subsequent earthquake of 1693, almost entirely out of lava rock.
 It has the 2nd largest Roman Amphitheatre to the Colosseum (although only partly visible as covered by lava) and a 2nd Century AD Roman Theatre and Odeon.
-It has always been an important trading port and so inherited the elephant, carrying an Egyptian obelisk, as its emblem.
+It has always been an important trading port with Africa and once the habitat of the ancient dwarf elephants of the Mediterranean and so inherited the elephant, carrying an Egyptian obelisk, as its emblem.

-It is famed for its colourful fish market ('La Pescheria') situated at the bottom of our street and the cheapest and best food on the island.
-There is also a Sunday morning flea market for antique hunters.
-The city has a thriving live music and arts scene, a majestic theatre (www.teatromassimobellini.it), open-air cinemas and an unrivalled choice of bars, clubs and good restaurants. ('Etna Fest', a festival of music, dance and theatre runs throughout the summer and features reputable national and international acts, many performing under the stars).
+It is famed for its colourful Fish Market ('La Pescheria') situated at the bottom of our street and the cheapest and best food on the island.
+There is also a Sunday morning 'Flea Market' for antique hunters and a monthly Organic Food Market (www.aferabio.org) for organic food lovers on the 2nd Sunday of the month.
+The city has a thriving live music and arts scene (www.lapisnet.it www.city-maps.it), a majestic theatre (www.teatromassimobellini.it), open-air cinemas and an unrivalled choice of bars, clubs and good restaurants. ('Etna Fest', a festival of music, dance and theatre runs throughout the summer and features reputable national and international acts, many performing under the stars).

-NB: She also comes out on the 17th August to commemorate the transfer of her remains from Constantinople to Catania.
+NB: St Agata is also paraded around Piazza Duomo on the evening of the 17th August, after spectacular fireworks, to commemorate the transfer of her remains from Constantinople to Catania.